 How can I prevent PTFE poisoning?

-Eliminating non-stick products containing PTFE from the home is the only guaranteed way to prevent poisoning.
+the only reliable way to prevent poisoning is to eliminate non-stick products containing PTFE from the home.
 If these products are in the home, make sure the area is well ventilated while they are in use.
 Opening windows and using the stove exhaust fan can be help ensure proper ventilation.
 Birds should not be housed in areas where the products are used, such as the kitchen or laundry room.
 Avoid over-heating or burning cookware containing PTFE.
-Assure that the cooking area is never left unattended while these products are in use.
+Ensure the cooking area is never left unattended while these products are in use.

 How is PTFE poisoning treated?

-If you suspect your bird has been exposed to PTFE fumes, remove the bird from the area and get them fresh air right away.
-Call your veterinarian or Pet Poison Helpline, a 24/7 animal poison control center, at 1-800-213-6680 for guidance.
+If you suspect your bird has been exposed to PTFE fumes, remove the bird from the area and get them fresh air immediately.
+Call your veterinarian or Pet Poison Helpline, a 24/7 animal poison control center, at 1-800-213-6680, for guidance.

 In many cases, sudden death occurs before treatment can be started.
 Hospitalized care is generally needed for birds exposed to PTFE fumes.
-Oxygen supplementation, intravenous fluids, steroids, anti-inflammatory medications, antibiotics, diuretics (medication to help remove fluid from the lungs) and a warm, quiet environment may be necessary.
-Birds with severe signs have a poor chance for survival.
+Birds with severe signs have a poor chance of survival.